top of page

 I’m often asked what inspires my paintings.
 Personally, I don’t have a singular muse or source of inspiration.
 I gather ideas from nature, books, films, conversations with people but most of the time I am stirred by Scripture.
 After inspiration strikes, it is followed by conceptualization, usually in the form of multiple rough sketches.
 This helps me to develop my original thought into an artwork.

-This is a picture of how Jesus took our place, when He died on the cross for our sins.
+This was a foreshadow of how Jesus took our place, when He died on the cross for our sins.
 He took the ultimate sacrifice, so that we did not have to.
 However, whereas God stopped Abraham from sacrificing his son, God did not spare His own Son, who willingly gave up His life, that we might have eternal life in heaven, and freedom from our sin on earth.

 Amazingly, about 700 years before Jesus was born, the Jewish prophet Isaiah prophesied that “a Man of Sorrows” would come and carry the burden of the world’s transgressions.
 The whole of Isaiah chapter 53 is significant but for the sake of brevity, I will mention only verses 3 to 6: “He is despised and rejected by men, A MAN OF SORROWS and acquainted with grief.
 And we hid, as it were, our faces from Him; He was despised, and we did not esteem Him.
 Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted.
 But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed.
 All we like sheep have gone astray; we have turned, every one, to his own way; and the LORD has laid on Him the iniquity of us all.”